colinmcintosh/SLIDER-cli/README.md

 ### Known Issues

-- The 10000x6000px images for GOES Bands 1, 2, 3, & 5 are missing because I
+- The 10000x6000px images for GOES Bands 1, 2, 3, & 5 are missing because I don't know of a good
-  don't know of a good source for them without the map overlays already included.
+  source for them without the map overlays already included.
 If anyone knows where to find these images please open a GitHub issue and let me know.
 - At this time you can only specify a begin timestamp or an end timestamp but not both at the same time.
 In the future I want to be able to support that feature as an alternative to specifying an image count.

+## Development

+To work on or build `slider-cli` locally you should have:

+- Golang 1.14 or later
+- CMake 4+
+- golangci-lint (`go get github.com/golangci/golangci-lint/cmd/golangci-lint@v1.39.0`)

+Use the following `make` commands:

+`make build` - build the `slider-cli` binary

+`make clean` - remove binaries and the `release` folder

+`make godoc` - start a local godoc server on `localhost:6060`

+`make lint` - run linting and staticcheck

+`make release` - build the release .zip and .sha256 files in the `release` folder

+`make sync` - download Golang dependencies with `go get`

+`make test` - run the test suite

+`make usage` - update USAGE.md and README.md with the usage text from the `--help` dialog

+PRs or Issues welcome!